The Fog (Mad Men): Plot

 Don and Betty meet with Sally's teacher, Suzanne Farrell, to discuss Sally's recent acting out.
 When Betty admits that her father has just died, and Sally was very close with him, she is overcome with emotion and leaves.

 At Sterling Cooper, Pete continues to work harder than ever to compete with Ken's success as co-head of accounts.
 Pete discovers that Admiral, a television company whose sales have plateaued, are selling exceptionally well among African-American customers.
 He devises a plan for Admiral to buy up cheaper ad space in African-American publications to target them as a demographic, but the representatives from Admiral are deeply opposed to the idea.
 Roger, Bert and Lane scold Pete for angering the Admiral executives, but resignedly admit that Pete had the right idea, but the wrong client.

 Miss Farrell calls the Draper house late at night, supposedly to apologize for upsetting Betty, but she appears smitten with Don.
 Betty goes into labor and Don takes her to the hospital, where she is given heavy pain medication and hallucinates encounters with both of her parents as well as the recently assassinated civil rights leader Medgar Evers.
 In the waiting room, Don bonds over a liquor bottle with another expectant father, Dennis Hobart, who is deeply concerned for his wife and is afraid of her dying in childbirth and being unable to love his baby.

 When Betty wakes, she finds she has given birth to a son, who she names Gene in honor of her father, though Don is clearly uncomfortable with this.
 He later passes Dennis in the hall, who pretends not to know him.

 Duck invites Peggy and Pete to lunch as part of his efforts to recruit them, and reveals he knows they had an affair and believes that Pete helped Peggy's career as a result.
 They deny it and Pete, offended, storms out.
-Peggy is less hesitant, but leaves as well.
+Peggy is more hesitant, but leaves as well.

 Don returns to the office and Peggy meets with him about getting a raise, noting that she does the same work as Paul Kinsey and usually it's of higher quality.
 Don brushes Peggy off, reminding her about Lane's strict cost-cutting measures, and Peggy asks, "What if this is my time?"

 At the Draper house, Betty is woken by her crying baby and reluctantly gets out of bed to care for him.